youyanggu/covid19_projections/about.md

 Differences in how countries/states report deaths can lead to unfair comparisons and also skew projections.
 For example, New York City reported close to 5,000 probable deaths between April 14-23, but have not reported any probable deaths since.
 This was an increase of 30% over the existing death total at the time.
 As a result, early April projections under-projected the number of deaths for New York, while our late April and early May projections over-projected the number of deaths for New York.

 Because the accuracy of our projections rely on consistent reporting of deaths, any inconsistencies may skew our projections.

+While we attempt to predict the official death total, the true death total will be higher due to underreporting at various levels.
+[The New York Times](https://www.nytimes.com/interactive/2020/04/21/world/coronavirus-missing-deaths.html), [The Economist](https://www.economist.com/graphic-detail/2020/07/15/tracking-covid-19-excess-deaths-across-countries), and the [Financial Times](https://www.ft.com/content/6bd88b7d-3386-4543-b2e9-0d5c6fac846c) are currently tracking these excess deaths.
+Also see work by the [Weinberger Lab](https://weinbergerlab.github.io/excess_pi_covid/) at Yale School of Medicine.

 [Back to Top](#top)